 Being able to communicate with my manager is crucial.
 The business really supports me to understand what I care about and how to put it into action.
 Making a difference at work isn’t a performance KPI so it does require prioritisation, and I’ve always had the support and freedom to do this.

 How do you manage the gap between your current and target scores?

 I make it a priority to speak to my manager, and she helps me to address the gap.
 We discuss ideas together and work on an action plan to get things moving in the right direction, not only for this motivator but my other Blend drivers and motivators as well.

 Is your top motivator the same as it was a year ago?
 What’s changed?

 The idea of making a difference at work has always been important to me, but I think the pandemic has reinforced just how important it is to reflect on how fortunate I am and do my best to give back.
 My motivators, as a whole, have probably changed somewhat, with things like fun and time with friends really taking priority.

 Understanding your employees’ Blend drivers and motivators is key to enabling better performance.
-Book a demo today to find out how the OpenBlend performance management and enablement platform makes it possible: providing a framework that turns every manager into a coach to help their teams reach their full potential.
+Book a demo today to find out how the OpenBlend performance management platform makes it possible: providing a framework that turns every manager into a coach to help their teams reach their full potential.